Expert Techniques for RAID Array Data Recovery on NAS Raidon SafeTANK GR3680-B31 Devices

 It is important to note that the performance impact of compression and deduplication will vary depending on the specific implementation and hardware capabilities of the NAS device.
 It is recommended to consult the manufacturer's documentation or support for information on how these techniques may impact performance and data integrity on the Raidon SafeTANK GR3680-B31 devices.

-Although NAS SafeTANK GR3680-B31 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SafeTANK GR3680-B31 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view